 We partner with police, local governments, communities, and other groups to clean up crime scenes, including after death or trauma.
 Our professionals are fully equipped with the proper supplies, tools and training.
 These experienced and certified employees will remove any health risks including life-threatening diseases which may be present.

-Biohazard cleanup can expose individuals to potential bloodborne pathogens.
-These may include Coronavirus, Hepatitis-B, Hepatitis-C, HIV, Clostridium Difficle (C. Diff) and MRSA.
+Once it is time to begin cleaning up a crime scene, it is possible that certain biohazards can expose individuals to potential bloodborne pathogens.
+These may include: COVID-19, Hepatitis-B, Hepatitis-C, HIV, Clostridium Difficle (C. Diff) and MRSA.

 We have serviced a variety of individuals during their time of need ranging from homeowners, government agencies and businesses.

 We are the top emergency restoration company in the area.
 Our crews are OSHA HAZWOPER and OSHA BBP certified, and ready for any situation.
 Here is how we stack up against the competition.